Does power plate / vibration platform training reduce or prevent cellulite?

 The effect of vibration plate training is similar to that of acoustic wave therapy (shockwave therapy).
-Acoustic wave therapy (AWT) latter works well on hard tissues (ideal to help set bones and heal tendons and ligaments) but it is pretty useless for fat / cellulite reduction, despite all the hype created by clever - and misleading - PR.
+Acoustic wave therapy (AWT) works well on hard tissues (ideal to help set bones and heal tendons and ligaments) but it is pretty useless for fat / cellulite reduction, despite all the hype created by clever - and misleading - PR.

 To maximise the results of your power plate training on ALL your connective tissues, you should consider taking the following collagen-boosting, connective tissue protecting and blood vessel strengthening nutrients orally, in the form of a supplement.
 Furthermore, local skin application of the same nutrients, in the form of a good anti-cellulite cream that contains those nutrients, will provide a more focused effect on skin, fat and cellulite.

-Both local application, in the form of a high quality cellulite cream and oral intake should be done just before, or immediately after, exercise on the vibration plate:
+Both local application, in the form of a concentrated cellulite cream and oral intake should be done just before, or immediately after, exercise on the vibration plate: